Residents Lane helps Waiheke residents board their preferred sailings and get home during especially busy times throughout the year.

-To claim a Waiheke Residents Lane Card, please bring proof that you either live or work on Waiheke Island to the Matiatia Ticket Office by Saturday 21 December.
+To claim a Waiheke Residents Lane Card, please bring proof that you either live or work on Waiheke Island to the Matiatia Ticket Office.

 Matiatia Ticket Office staff will then take your photo and issue you an ID card.
 Waiheke residents’ ID cards will be valid for 2 years, and off-island workers’ cards will be valid for 1 year.